SQUADS & COACHES

 Until July 1st, the timings on squad pages are correct.

 The new time table allocates more lane space to each squad and will better cater for the swimmers personal development in addition to allowing growth for the squads too.

 If you have any queries please contact Carly.

 MEET THE COACHES...

-The Juniors are the youngest swimmers in the club.
-The time spent in the Junior squad is primarily aimed at developing technique but includes an introduction to stamina and speed training.
-Juniors currently have three training sessions during the week.
+These squads consist of the youngest swimmers in the club.
+The time spent in the Junior squads is primarily aimed at developing technique but includes an introduction to stamina and speed training.

-If it is decided, usually following a coaches meeting, that a Junior squad swimmer is ready for promotion, he/she then moves on to the Intermediate or A2 squad, depending upon the criteria achieved.
+If it is decided, usually following a coaches meeting, that a Junior or Junior Development squad swimmer is ready for promotion, he/she then moves up the squads.

 Point to remember – the coaches will consider age, ability to train and character before a final decision to promote is made.

 Swimmers based in the Intermediate squad continue to work to improve their technique, speed and stamina with more sessions made available to them.
 The Intermediate squad have four evening sessions per week and can also join in an early morning session at the Metrodome.
 Swimmers are expected to attend as many sessions as possible.
 Hard work brings its own reward, but as the swimmer improves there are now “open” competitions to enter, as well as chances to be asked to swim for the club.
 Eventually swimmers in the Intermediates will be looking to move into the Senior/Junior Development Squad or the A2 Squad.